lenzbelzner/llm-software-engineering/README.md

 See created stories [here](https://github.com/lenzbelzner/llm-software-engineering/issues).

 ## Implementation

+Disclaimer: The generated code is not complete, correct, nor executable without further editing.

 Currently there are two generated code skeletons, one for a flask app and one for a streamlit app.
 The specification used for code generation is a little more involved than the input for epics and stories.
 You can find it in [spec.md](https://github.com/lenzbelzner/llm-software-engineering/blob/main/spec.md).
 I created it using my requirement engineering bot: https://zen-reqbot.streamlit.app/.